Skip to content

 Research areas

-As director for the Centre for the Study of Religion and Conflict, Dr. Hodgson has strong research focus in these areas and is keen to explore not just military encounters but also social, political, cultural, economic, textual and material forms of conflict.
-More can be found about the centres activities here.
-Her research and teaching focus mainly on the Crusades and the expansion of Christendom, with a special interest in social, cultural and gender history: she is the author of Women, Crusading and the Holy Land in Historical Narrative (Boydell, 2007).
+Dr. Hodgson researches social, cultural and gender history and Digital Humanities methods, across a range of contexts, continents and periods.
+She is the author of Women, Crusading and the Holy Land in Historical Narrative (Boydell, 2017).
 She has also published diverse articles on Norman identity, political culture, animal symbolism, Honour and Shame, and Armenian Cilicia.
-She has recently completed an essay collection on Crusading Masculinities (Routledge) and is currently writing a monograph for Palgrave Macmillan, Gender and the Crusades.
-She also has a keen interest in Digital Humanities and Heritage Science in relation to manuscript studies, and is working jointly with colleagues in NTU Global Heritage and the University of Canterbury, Christchurch, (NZ) on a project based around fifteenth century royal genealogical rolls.
+She has recently co-edited an essay collection on Miracles, Political Authority and Violence (Routledge) and is currently writing a monograph for Palgrave Macmillan, Gender and the Crusades.
+She has a keen interest in Digital Humanities and Heritage Science, with projects engaging with prosopography, manuscript studies and data visualization.
+She collaborates with colleagues in the Cultural Heritage Research Peak, the University of Canterbury, Christchurch, (NZ) and the London Society of Antiquaries on a project based around fifteenth century royal genealogical rolls.
 Natasha is keen to attract proposals from prospective postgraduate researchers on the following themes:

 • Women's History, Gender Studies and the history of Masculinities.